top of page

 Roman Empire, 27 BC – 476 AD

 The eagle on the German coat of arms dates back to the times of Ancient Rome.
-Coats of arms in the classical sense did not yet exist at that time, so it is more likely a reference to the "aquila" (accent on the first syllable) – the symbol of the legions in the ancient Roman army, a silver or gold eagle mounted on a pole.
+Coats of arms in the classical sense did not yet exist, so it is more likely to be an "aquila" (stress on the first syllable) – the symbol of the legions in the ancient Roman army, a silver or gold eagle mounted on a pole.
 The legions were the main driving force of Rome, so the eagle was naturally perceived as a symbol of imperial power.
+It didn't denote a state in the usual sense, but rather embodied the very principle of domination: order, discipline, and the right to command.

 Germany.
 The First Reich.
 962-1806